protocol/research-website/content/groups/cryptonetlab/_index.md

 The purpose of CryptoNetLab is to develop and apply new cryptographic tools to secure computation and communication systems.
 Much of the past and current work includes designing, proving, and improving the building blocks enabling Filecoin, a decentralized storage network.

-Though the group was founded to drive the creation of Filecoin, it seeks to facilitate the development and incorporation of cryptographic tools to increase security and privacy of communication, and engender new capabilities.
+Though the group was founded to drive the creation of Filecoin, it seeks to facilitate the development and incorporation of cryptographic tools to increase security and privacy of communication, and engender new capabilities acrooss the Web 3.0 stack.

 ## How We Work